razvanandrei1974/Project-BDD-Automation-Testing/README.md

 # _**QA-Automation-Project-Parabank-website**_ 🔄

-📍We created the automated test plan with Behave for the _"Login"_ menu and the _"Register"_ menu for the Parabank app.
+📍We created the automated test plan with Behave for the _"Login"_ menu , _"Register"_ menu abd _Open Account_ menu for the Parabank application.